Membership and contribution options

 As a Senior Executive Service (SES) member you have a number of membership and contribution options.
 You can:

-- cease your contributory membership and defer your benefit with SSS for payment at a later date.
-If you cease your contributory membership you will still be need to pay, as a minimum, your employer's cost of Superannuation Guarantee (SG) contributions
+- cease your contributory membership and defer your benefit with SASS for payment at a later date.
+If you cease your contributory membership you will still be required to pay, as a minimum, your employer's cost of SG contributions.

-- cease your contributory membership and rollover your lump sum to a complying superannuation fund, Approved Deposit Fund (ADF) or Retirement Savings Account (RSA) of your choice.
-If you cease your contributory membership you will still need to pay, as a minimum, your employer's cost of Superannuation Guarantee (SG) contributions.
+- cease your contributory membership and rollover your lump sum to a complying superannuation fund, approved deposit fund (ADF) or retirement savings account (RSA) of your choice.
+If you cease your contributory membership you will still be required to pay, as a minimum, your employer's cost of SG contributions.

-If you defer your benefit with SSS you will not be eligible to rejoin the scheme as a contributory member at a later date.
-A deferred benefit is payable from the scheme's early retirement age of 55 (provided you have ceased the employment that gave rise to the deferred benefit), or upon earlier death or total and permanent disability.
+If you defer your benefit with SASS you will not be eligible to rejoin the scheme as a contributory member at a later date.
+A deferred benefit is payable from the SASS early retirement age (55), provided you have ceased the employment that gave rise to the deferred benefit, or upon earlier death or total and permanent disability.

-You can elect to cease your contributory membership of SSS and defer your benefit or rollover your benefit at any time while you are an SES officer.
-Additionally, if you cease your contributory membership and elect to defer your benefit, you can rollover your deferred benefit to another complying superannuation fund, ADF or RSA.
-Pension rights are not retained if you rollover your benefit.
+You can elect at any time to cease your contributory membership of SASS and defer your benefit or roll over your benefit while you remain an SES officer.
+Additionally, if you cease your contributory membership and elect to defer your benefit with SASS, you can at any time roll over your deferred benefit to a complying superannuation fund, ADF or RSA.

-If you elect to defer or rollover your SSS benefit within 12 months of your SES appointment, the salary used to calculate your benefit will be the salary paid prior to your appointment as an SES officer.
-However, if you have been an SES officer for more than 12 months, your deferred benefit or the amount you can rollover will be calculated on your nominated superable salary.
+If you elect to defer your benefit with SASS or roll over your benefit within 12 months of your SES appointment, the salary used to calculate your benefit will be the salary paid prior to your appointment as an SES officer.
+However, if you have been an SES officer for more than 12 months, your deferred benefit or the amount you can roll over will be calculated on your nominated superable salary.

 Calculation of superable salary

-You are required to meet your employer's liability for the superannuation benefits you accrue during your SES service from your salary package.
+You are required to meet, from your package, your employer's liability for the superannuation benefits that you accrue during your SES service.
 This liability is known as the employer oncost and is deducted from your before-tax income.
-It is in addition to your personal (employee) contributions.
+It is additional to your personal (employee) contributions.

-The employer oncost liability is a percentage of your superable salary and is determined in accordance with actuarial advice.
+The employer oncost liability is a percentage of your superable salary.
 Therefore, the actual dollar amount of your oncost liability will depend on your superable salary figure.

 - membership and contribution options

-- superannuation tax changes from 1 July 2007
+- new superannuation tax rules from 1 July 2007.

-There is also further information about your scheme membership in the SES Guidelines on the NSW Department of Premier and Cabinet's website.
+There is also further information about your scheme membership in the SES Guidelines, which are located on the NSW Department of Premier and Cabinet's website.